EdvinAblad/JuMPLPUtils/README.md

 # JuMPLPUtils
-Some minor functions to study the sensitivity of an LP solution, e.g., optimallity range for rhs and cost perturbations
+Some minor functions to study the sensitivity of an LP solution, e.g., optimallity range for rhs and cost perturbations.
+Only intended for learning purposes, performance has not been optimized by any means.

 The functions included are:
 s = getslack(constraint::ConstraintRef) -> gets the slack of the given constraint